I recently got another bike, a Leader Fox Sonora MTB.

 I did have nice “fondo” in the hilly south of my country on it, though…

-Anyway, when we were at an “Open Day” at my local LBS the week before – the only LBS with at least some knowledge, just enough so that I do not have to go down south every time I have a bike issue – I saw a nice looking mountain bike at a reasonable price point.
+This is the only LBS with at least some knowledge, just enough so that I do not have to go down south every time I have a bike issue.

 This Leader Fox Sonora (Series XC) is, at 600 Euros, 100 Euros cheaper than just the fork for my Canyon…

-I’ve had a few Bulls in the past and in fact, one of those is still in our shed, but I never really got to do any mountain biking, although I did some “cyclo cross” and beach rides.
+I’ve had a few Bulls in the past and in fact, one of those is still in our shed, but I never really got to do any mountain biking, although I did some “cyclocross” and beach rides.

-Not counting that Bulls, this would be my N+4 bike2, as I have my Trek, Canyon, the Sensa on my Tacx Neo 2T and a spinning bike (not to mention that Paula rides my van Tuyl and has her own Cube permanently on her Tacx Neo), but it is still bike S-1, as Paula agreed with the purchase 😎
+I have my Trek, this Canyon and the Sensa permanently on my Tacx Neo 2T, not to mention that Paula rides my van Tuyl and has her own Cube permanently on her Tacx Neo 2T.

 I could pick it up a few days later and on Monday the 28th, I took it out for a spin.